bershin/Bible/Languages/06.Objects/Readme.md

-### What is Objects(Python calls "dictionary")
+### Where Array is not fit for?
-Object allows us to store data where we can associate things in group, pieces of data together in group.
-    - Rather than ordering data by index, we can specify labels.
-    - In Python Objects are called 'Dictinaries'
-    - Here we associate value to variable and group them.
+- Array is great fit for ordered information.
+- Its not good in case to know what each value represent.
-- Object is a container, contain information in pairs(ket/value)
+- Array is useful if you want the value in order.
-    - Key is a kind of label given to associate a value.

 ### Representation of object
-- Objects are collection of properties, enclosed by curly braces {}
+- Objects are collection of properties, enclosed by curly braces {}(called object literal)
     - Properties are a key-value pair, they uses "custom keys" rather than using index.
-        - Example `"hello".length` length is a propery in string object.
     - Key and value are seperated by colon(:).
 Space doesn't matter.
     - Each item is seperated by comma(,) last item is optional.
     - Unlike 'JSON' except string values other key and value doesn't need to be enclosed in quotes.
-- All keys are converted to string
-    - value can be "john", 2, true
+    - All keys are converted to string, value can be of "john", 2, true
+    - When object stored in a variable, the reference is stored in variable.
+So that the variable can be an constant like array.

+### `"hello".length` length is a propery in string why.
+- In Javascript all are objects, that why string has property.
+- Even Array is an object where its index are keys.

-    - Not printed in order like arrays because it can be distinquesed by keys.
+### Why Object not printed in order like arrays?
+- Because it can be distinquesed by keys.

+### What is Objects(Python calls "dictionary")
+Object is a container/blob allows us to store data where we can associate things in group, pieces of data together in group, information in pairs(key/value)
+    - Rather than ordering data by index, we can specify labels.
+Key is a kind of "label" given to associate a value.
+    - Here we "associate value to variable" and "group them".

 ### Creating object literals
 - `const myObj = { key1:value1, key2:value2}`